Horgix/click-count-infra/doc/src/index.md

 - Deployed with Ansible
 - Based on AWS EC2
 - Running **entirely** on Docker
-- Using Zookeeper and Mesos for resources management
-- Using Marathon to deploy and orchestrate services and the application itself
+- Using Zookeeper, Mesos and Marathon to deploy and orchestrate services and the application itself

 The EC2 part can of course be replaced by any other IAAS provider, may it be public or private, admitting some adaptations.